This post may contain affiliate links. For more information, read my disclosure policy.

 One of the easiest holiday treats to make is my no-bake Holiday Haystack Recipe!
 You only need three ingredients and a microwave wave to make them.
 They are perfect when you need a last-minute cookie during the holidays.

 Who has hours and hours to bake this time of year?
 I find that I’m really motivated at the start of the season to bake all the things, but as it gets closer to Christmas, the time disappears.
-That’s when I turn to this cute haystacks candy recipe – they are an easy no-bake treat that takes no time at all to make.
+That’s when I turn to this cute haystacks candy recipe – they are an easy no bake cookie that takes no time at all to make.

-You only need three ingredients for this easy recipe: white almond bark, chow mein noodles, and M&Ms. I’ve seen thousands of haystack recipe variations, but I think my white chocolate haystacks are the best!
+You only need three ingredients for this easy no bake treat: white almond bark, chow mein noodles, and M&Ms. I’ve seen thousands of haystack recipe variations, but I think my white chocolate haystacks are the best!
 With minimal effort, you get a sweet treat that everyone will love.

 Once you know how to make them, there are a lot of ways you can switch it up – I’m sharing all of my tips so you can do just that!